G5277/Synthetic-Datasets/Readme.md

 Job Recommendation: Use the dataset to develop a recommendation system that matches job applicants to suitable positions.
 Application Status Prediction: Predict the likelihood of a candidate’s application being accepted or rejected based on their profile.
 This dataset can be highly useful for recruitment analytics, AI-based resume ranking, and job market research.

+## Dataset - 5

+# Synthetic Health and Fitness Dataset

+Description of the Dataset:
+The Synthetic Health and Fitness Dataset contains 8,000 unique user records, each with detailed health and fitness information.
+The dataset includes the following attributes:

+User ID: A unique identifier for each user.
+User Name: A synthetic name for the user.
+Age Group: Categorized age groups (e.g., 18-25, 26-35, 36-45, 46-55, 56+).
+Age: The age of the user.
+Gender: The gender of the user (Male, Female, Non-binary).
+Height (cm): Height of the user in centimeters.
+Weight (kg): Current weight of the user in kilograms.
+Body Fat Percentage: The body fat percentage of the user.
+Daily Caloric Intake: The daily caloric intake of the user, adjusted by their activity level (Sedentary, Active, Very Active).
+Workout Type: The type of workout the user engages in (e.g., Running, Yoga, Crossfit).
+Workout Duration (min): Duration of each workout session in minutes.
+Weekly Exercise Frequency: The number of workouts per week.
+Sleep Hours: Average hours of sleep per night.
+Goal: The fitness goal of the user (e.g., Weight Loss, Muscle Gain).
+Progress: Progress toward achieving the goal (e.g., Excellent, Good, Average).
+Mood: Mood during the workout (e.g., Energized, Stressed, Motivated).
+Hydration: The level of hydration (e.g., Low, Moderate, High).
+Use Cases:
+Health Analytics: Build models to understand how various factors like sleep, workout type, and hydration impact fitness progress.
+Personalized Recommendations: Suggest workout routines or diet plans based on user behavior and goals.
+Fitness Forecasting: Predict long-term fitness outcomes based on current workout patterns and goal progress.
+Behavioral Analysis: Analyze the relationship between mood, exercise habits, and goal achievement.
+This dataset is a more refined and diverse representation of synthetic health and fitness data, with richer user information and nuanced attributes.